RoryBarnes/InvPlane/README.rst

   invplane -m system.in.

-Thanks to Russell Deitrick and Pramod Gupta for testing.
+Thanks to Russell Deitrick, Pramod Gupta and Joseph Livesey for testing.